 PGY-3 residents spend most of their time training in Outpatient Psychiatry during which time they will continue to refine their knowledge of psychopharmacology and their practice of various forms of psychotherapy to treat patients with a wide range of psychopathologies at the Brigham and Women’s Outpatient Psychiatry program.
 In addition, they will work as a more advanced resident on the Consultation-Liaison Psychiatry service (total of 6 weeks, divided across the year).
 The forensic psychiatry rotation will occur one half day a week for two months during PGY-3.
 Residents will have 6 weeks of Selective/Elective (residents will continue their longitudinal clinical during C-L and Elective for their psychotherapy patients and other patients who require continuity).
 PGY-3 residents will also share night and weekend call responsibilities for the Brigham and Women’s Hospital Emergency Department.

 PGY-4 residents will spend a majority of their time on elective rotations although some residents may choose to take on a Clinical or Administrative Chief Resident position.
-In addition, residents will have a chance to serve as senior residents on clinical rotations to consolidate what they learned from earlier experiences: this will include 6 weeks on both the Consultation-Liaison and Inpatient Psychiatry services.
+In addition, residents will have a chance to serve as senior residents on the Inpatient Psychiatry service to consolidate what they learned from earlier experiences.
 PGY-4 residents will have an expanded clinical role on these core rotations including teaching and supervising junior residents.
 Residents will also spend one day a week in their outpatient clinic and will share back-up call for the PGY-2 and PGY-3 residents.